“Having the glory of God: and her light was like unto a stone most precious, even like a jasper stone clear as crystal” ~ Revelation 21:11

 A diamond is an object that is led through the process only by the hands of the jeweler.
 We too should allow only the hands of our Master Jeweler lead us through our spiritual process bringing out magnificent radiance and stunning beauty that laid dormant.

 Our Master Jeweler commands us to shine so others can follow the Son light from the path of darkness.
-Therefore, it is imperative that our luminosity never dwindles—including on social media.
+Therefore, it is imperative that our luminosity never dwindles.
+This is especially true on social media.

 The unique molecular structure of the carbon atoms makes a diamond very hard.
 As we allow the gift of the Holy Spirit to lead us, we will have His Diamond harden strength to withstand the pressures of the world and the wiles of Satan.
 A diamond is the hardest known mineral and can only be cut by another diamond.
 Ladies, we are in a spiritual warfare and should always be mindful not to cut each other.
 From personal experience I know that a cut inflicted by a sister Diamond is very painful and does not easily heal!